 When virtual tape libraries (VTLs) emerged several years ago, they improved how data backup applications wrote data to disk.
-Tape-centric backup applications understood how to communicate
+Tape-centric backup applications understood how to communicate with and manage tape devices, and then write data in tape format.

 Virtual tape library vendors that launched those initial solutions were focused mostly on developing the emulations for